 Good old Ray Mears has done it again.
-In this episode of Extreme Survival, he’s in the Sahara desert with his Land Rover Defender talking through some survival tips, recovery techniques and maintenance.
+In this episode of Extreme Survival, he's in the Sahara desert with his Land Rover Defender talking through some survival tips, recovery techniques and maintenance.
 With Morocco being a relatively straightforward expedition destination for off roading, a desert expedition is not beyond the scope of a potential trip in your Land Rover.
-See the video at the bottom.
+See the videos at the bottom.

 Also a great resource is a chapter from the RGS Expedition Handbook, Desert Expeditions (PDF) by Tom Sheppard.
 Tom has written multiple books about driving in harsh climates, not least the fabled “Vehicle-dependent expeditions”